 - Banded water snakes

 These non-venomous snakes thrive in and around urban areas, where there tend to be lots of rodents.
-Of the venomous snakes in Florida, you’re most likely to see water moccasins/cottonmouths around here.
+Of the venomous snakes in Florida, you’re most likely to see water moccasins.

 Being a built-up area, you won’t see any snakes in Miami proper.
-In suburbs and parks around the city, you might come across the odd nonvenomous snake.
-The most common is the black racer, which isn’t venomous, but will bite if you try and catch it.
+In suburbs and parks around the city, you might come across the odd non-venomous snake.
+The most common is the black racer, which isn’t venomous.

-These are the snakes you’re most likely to see, both because they’re common and because they’re active during the day.
+These are the snakes you’re most likely to see, both because they’re most active during the day.
 The same applies to ringneck snakes and bimini blind snakes, which you can find in gardens and yards.
-Here’s some advice on how to keep snakes out of your garden.

-Near fresh water (i.e., ponds, rivers, and streams) you’re likely to see water snakes, too.
+Near water (i.e. ponds, rivers, and streams) you’re likely to see water snakes.
 Water moccasins aren’t the only aquatic snake in Florida.
 The Florida banded water snake, for example, is common near bodies of water and is entirely harmless.

-But where you’re likely to find them, you can normally find cottonmouths too.
-In south Florida generally, you’re likely to find coral snakes, eastern diamondbacks and pygmy rattlesnakes as well.
-If you do find them anywhere, it’ll be in your yard.
+But where you’re likely to find them, you can normally find cottonmouths.
+In South Florida, you’re likely to find coral snakes, eastern diamondbacks and pygmy rattlesnakes.

 - Eastern diamondbacks